xap3y/ConnectFour/README.md

 ## Configuration

 Automatically generated configuration file is located in `plugins/ConnectFour/config.yml` \
-The configuration is explained in the file itself.
+The configuration is explained in the file itself. <br>

+You can also modify messages in `plugins/ConnectFour/lang/messages-en.yml`

 <div align=center>